How to Become a Registered Nurse

-Earning licensure serves as the last step to becoming a registered nurse.
-Prospective nurses can get licensed by their state board of nursing after they complete their degree, clinical hours, and pass the NCLEX-RN.
+Earning licensure is the last step to becoming a registered nurse.
+Prospective nurses can get licensed by their state board of nursing after they earn their degree, complete clinical hours, and pass the NCLEX-RN.

-- Hospitals (State, Local, and Private)
+Hospitals (State, Local, and Private)

-- Nursing and Residential Care Facilities
+Nursing and Residential Care Facilities

 Becoming a Registered Nurse: FAQs